willeg/willeg/README.md

 ### Hi there 👋
+### Many years ago I started out as a programmer on DEC PDP-11 RSTS/E systems.
+### Later I switched to MS DOS and and then stayed within the Microsoft world until retirement age: 16-bit assembler, C compiler, Visual Basic, C#, .Net
+### I have now started learning Salesforce Apex and SOQL programming.
+###
+### 📫 How to reach me: georg.wille@bluewin.ch

 <!--
 **willeg/willeg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.